 There are clear instances when this shield is available, such as when a jury has acquitted a defendant and the state brings the same charges a second time.
 (If the prosecution discovered new evidence of the defendant's guilt after the initial trial, too bad.)
 Double jeopardy also bars punishment in certain prototypical scenarios—for example, when a judge tries to resentence someone who has already served the punishment for the crime in question.

 But there's often not an obvious answer as to whether the Double Jeopardy Clause applies.
-Certain principles guide courts in making this determination.
+Certain principles guide courts in making the determination.

-The attachment of jeopardy doesn't necessarily mean the government can't reprosecute the defendant—jeopardy must also terminate.
-This means that the case must in some sense conclude.
+The attachment of jeopardy doesn't necessarily mean the government can't re-prosecute the defendant; jeopardy must also terminate.
+In other words, the case must in some sense conclude.
 The classic example is a jury reaching a verdict of either guilty or not guilty.
 Jeopardy also terminates when a judge finds the evidence insufficient to convict the defendant and enters a judgment of acquittal rather than letting the case go to the jury.

 But just because a case ends doesn't mean that retrial is barred.
-A hung jury typically allows a retrial.
-Similarly, if the defense consents to a mistrial, perhaps because of juror misconduct, the prosecution can usually reprosecute the defendant.
-On the other hand, if a judge declares a mistrial over the defense's objection, the prosecution must show a critical need to retry the defendant.
-But that isn't as tough as it sounds.
-For example, retrial is okay when, despite the defense's protest, a judge declares a mistrial because a juror stopped coming to court.
+Again, a hung jury often allows for a retrial.
+Similarly, if the defense consents to a mistrial, perhaps because of juror misconduct, the prosecution can usually re-prosecute the defendant.
+On the other hand, if a judge declares a mistrial over the defense's objection, the prosecution typically must show a critical need in order to retry the defendant.
+But that isn't as tough as it might seem.
+For example, retrial might well be allowed when, despite the defense's protest, a judge declares a mistrial because a juror stopped coming to court.
 (United States v.
-Wells, 790 F.2d 73, 74 (10th Cir.
+Wells, 790 F.2d 73 (10th Cir.
 1986).)

-The federal prosecution of the officers who beat Rodney King illustrates the same-sovereign principle.
-The State of California prosecuted the videotaped officers, but failed to obtain any convictions.
+The federal prosecution of the officers who beat Rodney King illustrates the "separate sovereigns" principle.
+The State of California prosecuted the videotaped officers but failed to obtain any convictions.
 The 1992 Los Angeles Riots ensued.
 The federal government then prosecuted the officers for the same beating, alleging a violation of King's civil rights.
 The federal convictions were valid because separate sovereigns had tried the officers.